 Test 1: Is the rail service substantially similar to an existing discounted rail service?

 3.2 The Rail Regulations 2016 require that infrastructure managers apply ”similar discount schemes” to “similar services”, so the first test determines whether an existing discount scheme will apply to a new rail service (rail service being defined as described in paragraph 2.6 above).
-If a new rail service is considered to be similar to an existing one that is in receipt of a discount, in order to act in a fair and non-discriminatory manner, HS1 Ltd will offer similar discounts regardless of whether or not the rail service satisfies the other tests.
+If a new rail service is considered to be similar to an existing one that is in receipt of a discount, in order to act in a fair and non-discriminatory manner, LSPH will offer similar discounts regardless of whether or not the rail service satisfies the other tests.

-3.3 There are three criteria that will be considered by HS1 Ltd in determining whether a new rail service is similar to an existing one:
+3.3 There are three criteria that will be considered by LSPH in determining whether a new rail service is similar to an existing one:

 (i) The passenger traffic flows (origin-destination flows) served and whether they are similar;